French protesters storm headquarters of luxury giant LVMH – KION546

 French protesters storm headquarters of luxury giant LVMH

-Protesters forced their way into the Paris headquarters of luxury giant LVMH, as France saw a fresh round of demonstrations over government plans to raise the retirement age from 62 to 64.
+A fresh round of demonstrations is taking place across France over government plans to raise the retirement age from 62 to 64, a day before a crucial court ruling on the constitutionality of the divisive law.

+On Thursday, protesters in Paris forced their way into the headquarters of luxury giant LVMH, on the day shares in the company — which owns brands such as Louis Vuitton and Moët — jumped to a record high.

 “If Macron wants to find money to finance the pension system, he should come here to find it,” Fabien Villedieu, a union leader, told CNN affiliate BFMTV outside the LVMH building.

-The protests came on the day shares in LVMH — which owns brands such as Louis Vuitton and Moët — jumped to a record high.

-Paris police chief Laurent Nunez warned in advance that protesters might “hit out, often against what they see as capitalist signs,” speaking on French radio RMC.
+“At least a thousand radical individuals present at the forefront of the demonstration area tried on several occasions to commit acts of violence along the route and to hinder the smooth progress of the demonstration,” a spokesman for the Paris police said.

+The police were also seen protecting the BHV department store by charging at protesters in the Rue de Rivoli in central Paris.

-Up to 600,000 people are expected to take to the streets across France on Thursday against the pension reforms in the latest protests, which come a day before a crucial court ruling on the constitutionality of the divisive law.
+Up to 600,000 people were expected to take to the streets across France for the latest protests.

+Police had been expecting further violent attacks that have been a visible, if minor, feature of the protests across France over the past two and a half months, with particular attention on so-called “black bloc” protesters, part of a radical fringe that has been present from the start of the country’s social upheaval.

 France’s President Emmanuel Macron argues reforms are essential to rein in public finances, and has been standing firm, this week saying “the country must continue to move forward.”